spacez320/eudaimonia.io/_posts/2018-6-17-zero-knowledge-passwords.md

 of characters, event if some repeat.

-To be clear, adding extra characters or capital letters is not a *bad* idea, it also ultimately makes your password more difficult to guess because it increases the number of characters a guesser has to consider.
+To be clear, adding extra characters or capital letters is not a *bad* idea, it ultimately makes your password more difficult to guess because it increases the number of characters a guesser has to consider.
 However, length is ultimately more important and impactful.

 ## Step two: never use the same password twice

 So, I'm guessing you stopped reading at the end of this section and changed your go-to password to be something nice and long.
 Good for you!
-Despite your best efforts though, today's news is mentioning that your email service just leaked all their userss' passwords to the internet.
-Frantically, you Google your password (which, by the way; don't do that) and sure enough -- it shows up in some list on some shady, porno ad filled website.
+Despite your best efforts though, tomorrow's news will mention that your email service just leaked all their users' passwords to the internet.
+Frantically, you'll Google your password (which, by the way; don't do that) and sure enough -- it shows up in some list on some shady website.
 Sad times.

-Now what do you do?
-Change it, I guess, but you use that password everywhere.
+The problem is that you're using that password everywhere. *Everywhere.*
-*Everywhere.* Probably on websites you haven't been to in years.
-Plus, that password has been like a friend over the years, and your fingers know how to type it out effortlessly.
+Probably on websites you haven't been to in years.
+That password has been like a life-long friend, and your fingers know how to type it effortlessly.

 It's probably pretty clear why using different passwords is a good idea -- if (and when) your password becomes public knowledge, the impact on you is limited